Samantha Jade

-Samantha Jade Gibbs (born 18 April 1987) is an Australian singer and songwriter.
+Samantha Jade Gibbs (born 18 April 1987) is an Australian singer, songwriter and actress.
 She has written tracks for artists including JoJo and Ashley Tisdale.
 In 2012, Jade won the fourth season of The X Factor Australia, the first woman to win the Australian series.
-She subsequently signed with Sony Music Australia and released her winner's single "What You've Done to Me", which debuted at number one on the ARIA Singles Chart.
+She subsequently signed with Sony Music Australia and released her winner's single "What You've Done to Me", which debuted at number one on the Australian Recording Industry Association (ARIA) Singles Chart.
+On 16 August 2024, Jade released her new EP, Love.Sick.
+Vol 2, debuting at #5 on the Australian iTunes Album Charts.

 Early life

 Samantha Jade Gibbs was born in Perth, Western Australia.
-Her father, Kevin Gibbs is of Anglo-Indian descent, while her mother, Jacqueline Deans Gibbs was of Scottish descent.
+Her father, Kevin Gibbs, is of Anglo-Indian descent, while her mother, Jacqueline Deans Gibbs, is of Scottish descent.
 Her mother died on 8 June 2014 after a short battle with cancer.
-Jade began modelling at the age of four and at age nine she won a talent show after singing "Amazing Grace".
-She attended Good Shepherd Catholic Primary School in Kiara, and Hampton Senior High School in Morley.
+Jade began modeling at the age of four and at age nine she won a talent show after singing "Amazing Grace".
+She attended Good Shepherd Catholic Primary School in Kiara and Hampton Senior High School in Morley.